jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-08-24-fraud-detection-part-1/index.md

 ### Source Data

-A single Python script is created for the apps that generate and send source data into Kafka topics.
+A single Python script is created for the transaction and flagged account apps.
+They generate and send source data into Kafka topics.
 Each of the classes for the flagged account and transaction has the *asdict*, *auto* and *create* methods.
 The *create* method generates a list of records where each element is instantiated by the *auto* method.
-Those records are sent into the relevant Kafka topic after being converted into dictionary by the *asdict* method.
+Those records are sent into the relevant Kafka topic after being converted into a dictionary by the *asdict* method.

 A Kafka producer is created as an attribute of the *Producer* class.
 The source records are sent into the relevant topic by the *send* method.
 Note that both the key and value of the messages are serialized as json.